RL20/Dice-Game/README.md

 ### **Technology used**

-- This game was build in React Class components, HTML, CSS
+- This game was build in RReact Class components, HTML, CSS

 - The game is fully responsive.